In this Azure tutorial, we will discuss how to fix this error, which came while trying to install the MSOnline module in PowerShell in Azure.

 Install-PackageProvider -Name NuGet

-If you can see above, the Nuget package got installed successfully without any issues.
+As you can see above, the Nuget package was installed successfully without any issues.

 Install-Module -Name MSOnline

-The below popup will appear, you can click on the Yes button.
+5. The below popup will appear.
+You can click on the Yes button.

-Now you can see the installation of the module has started without any issues.
+You can see the module’s installation has started without any issues.
+Check out the screenshot below.

 You may like the following Azure tutorials: